cuboulder-MSD/digColl_graumansTheatresScores/README.md

 ### Subtitle

+These titles might include smaller parts to a larger piece.

+### First Line of Chorus

+First line of the chorus of the song.

 ### First Line of Text

+First line of the lyrical composition.

 ### Composer

+Common names include: Handel, George Frideric, 1685-1759; Beethoven, Ludwig van, 1770-1827; Sousa, John Philip, 1854-1932

 ### Lyricist

+Common names include:

 ### Arranger

+Common names include:

 ### Editor

-### Artist

-### Performer
+Editor of the composition.

 ### Contributor

 ### Type of Resource
 A term that specifies the characteristics and general type of content of the resource.

-Type terms used in this collection include:
+Type terms used in this collection include: Notated music

 ### Place Term
 Location of work creation or publication city.

-Places include:
+Places include: Paris (France); New York (N.Y.)

 ### Publisher
 The name of the entity that published, printed, distributed, released, issued, or produced the resource.

+Common publishers include: Carl Fischer; G. Schirmer, Inc.; Hawkes & Son

 ### Edition
 A particular form or version of a published text.

-### Issuance

-### Frequency

 ### Date Issued
 The date that the resource was published, released, or issued.
+Dates range between 1882-1937

 ### Date Created
-The date of creation of the resource.
+The date of creation of the manuscript.
+This often includes unique, hand notated works.

-Date ranges include:
+Date ranges include: 1882-1937

 ### Date Captured
 The date on which the resource was digitized or a subsequent snapshot was taken.

-Dates include:
+Dates include: 2022

 ### Language
 Contains the textual or coded form for the language of the content of the resource.

-Language(s) seen in this collection include:
+Language(s) seen in this collection include: English

 ### Extent
 The size or scale of the work.
+Works contain unnumbered pages.

 ### Physical Description

+Brief notes about the handwritten edits and markings seen throughout each score.

 ### Form
 A particular physical presentation of a resource, including the physical form or medium of material for a resource.

-Form terms include:
+Form terms include: sheet music

-### Digitization Note

 ### Digital Origin
-The method by which a resource achieved digital form.
+The method by which a resource achieved digital form: reformatted digital

 ### Internet Media Type:
 Standard that indicates the nature and format of a document, file, or assortment of bytes.
 The [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml) is responsible for all official MIME.

-Media type(s) in this collection:
+Media type(s) in this collection: application/pdf

 ### Instrumentation Note

- Origin for this collection: reformatted digital
+Transcriptions from the envelopes about the instrumentation that comprises each packet.
+Example:

+1st flute (3 copies) ; 1st clarinet (3 copies) ; 2nd clarinet (1 copy) ; 1st oboe (1 copy) ; 1st bassoon (1 copy) ; 1st cornet (3 copies) ; 2nd cornet (3 copies) ; 1st horn (2 copies) ; 2nd horn (2 copies) ; 1st trombone (3 copies) ; drums & timpani (3 copies) ; 1st violin (9 copies) ; 2nd violin (6 copies) ; viola (3 copies) ; cello (4 copies) ; bass (5 copies) ; piano (2 copies)

 ### Note

+Notes about the copies available.

 ### Subject Topic
 A term or phrase representing the primary topic(s) on which a work is focused.

-Common subject terms used in this collection include:
+Common subject terms used in this collection include: Silent film music; Motion picture music

-### Subject Name
-A name used as a subject or additional authors, recipients, or names mentioned within the record.

-### Subject Geographic
-Geographic location(s) relevant to the item.

-Some coverage terms used in the collection include:

-### Subject Title

-### Subject Genre

-### Subject Temporal
-Used for chronological subject terms or temporal coverage.

-Terms used:

-### Classification

 ### Publisher Number

+Number transcribed from front of envelope: 12750-47 TO 1423

 ### Plate Number